Skip to content

 The Loddon River system supports platypus, rakali (water rats) and several species of native fish (such as Murray cod, golden perch, silver perch, river blackfish and Murray-Darling rainbowfish).
 Streamside vegetation varies in condition depending on the recent water regime, the extent of clearing and historic and current land management practices.
 The areas that remain relatively intact support a variety of woodland birds and other native animals.
 Important plant species across the system include cane grass, tangled lignum, black box and river red gum.

 Although fish populations in the Loddon system are affected by the many barriers caused by weirs and reservoirs, a large range of species are still found through the catchment.
 Native fish are most abundant and diverse in the upper catchment.
-River blackfish are found in Serpentine Creek, and rare Murray-Darling rainbow fish are found in the middle and lower sections of the Loddon River.
+River blackfish are found in Serpentine Creek, and rare Murray-Darling rainbowfish are found in the middle and lower sections of the Loddon River.

 Traditional Owner cultural values and uses

-In the southern part of the catchment, Dja Dja Wurrung Clans Aboriginal Corporation (trading as DJAARA) Kapa Gatjin (water advisory) Group and North Central CMA have been working together to identify opportunities and sites where water for the environment can support Djaara aspirations for the Loddon River.
-A key aspiration is for Djaara to play a greater role in the management and administering of environmental water, with an aim of future ownership and management of environmental water.
+In the upper part of the catchment, the Djaara Kapa Gatjin (water advisory) Group and the North Central CMA work together to identify opportunities and sites where water for the environment can support Djaara’s aspirations for the Loddon River.
+A key aspiration is for Djaara to be more involved in the management and administering of environmental water, with the aim of future ownership and management of environmental water.

 • Barapa people are actively involved in water management